ShareChat: Moj

-ShareChat's app Moj, launched on 29 June 2020, is a short-video platform that emulates the features of TikTok, which was among the apps banned by the Indian government in June 2020.
+Moj is a short-video platform launched by ShareChat on 29 June 2020.
+It emulates the features of TikTok, which was among the apps banned by the Indian government in June 2020.
 In a tweet, Ankush Sachdeva, co-founder and CEO of ShareChat, said the app was coded in 30 hours.
-It has received Google Play Best of 2020 Awards, as of 1 December 2020.
+It received Google Play Best of 2020 Awards.
 Moj has over 160 million monthly active users.

 QuickTV

-QuickTV is a short-form video streaming platform developed by ShareChat, specialising in bite-sized entertainment content.
-The app focuses on mini-series, quick videos, and 2-minute episodic dramas, catering to users seeking fast-paced storytelling.